Do you love lemons? Then you’re going to love these Lemon Crumb Muffins! They’re perfect for a quick and easy breakfast or snack.

 What You’ll Need

 All of the ingredients for the crumb topping are also needed for the muffins, so that helps keep this list short and straightforward.
-Here are some notes about the ingredients, but be sure to see the recipe card below for the full recipe.
+Here are some notes about the ingredients, but be sure to see the recipe card below for ingredient quantities and full instructions.